-During fiscal years 2017 and 2018, DOD reported adjustments to beginning net position impacting the financial statements.
-DOD reported a decrease of \$2.5 billion and an increase of over \$37 billion in fiscal years 2018 and 2017, respectively, to beginning net position due to continuing implementation of SFFAS No. 48, Opening Balances for Inventory, Operating Materials and Supplies, and Stockpile Materials and SFFAS No. 50, Establishing Opening Balances for General Property, Plant, and Equipment.
+DOD reported adjustments to beginning net position impacting the financial statements.
+DOD reported an increase of \$5.7 billion and a decrease of \$2.5 billion in fiscal year 2019 and 2018, respectively, to beginning net position due to continuing implementation of SFFAS No. 48, Opening Balances for Inventory, Operating Materials and Supplies, and Stockpile Materials and SFFAS No. 50, Establishing Opening Balances for General Property, Plant, and Equipment.